Category Archives: Preventative Dental

 Fluoride Facts

 Fluoride has been named one of the top 10 most important public health measures of the 20th century.
 It’s a naturally occurring mineral in both foods and water.
 Fluoride strengthens enamel from the outside and inside of the teeth.
-There are many benefits of both systemic and topical fluoride.
-Drinking fluoridated water helps to build…
+There are many benefits to know about both systemic and topical fluoride.
+Drinking fluoridated water helps…

 5 Ways Vaping Is Damaging Your Teeth